kohlivrinda/kohlivrinda.github.io/_pages/about.md

 When I am not pouring over my keyboard, I enjoy reading.
 Right now, I am hooked onto Katie Mack's 'The End of Everything', a fantastic read if you're interested in cosmic doomdays.
 (I am only 70 pages through but 10/10, would recommend this book.)

-Feel free to connect with me on LinkedIN or reach out via mail if you're interested in collaborations or just a friendly chat :)
+Feel free to connect with me on LinkedIN or reach out via mail if you're interested in collaborating or just a friendly chat :)